 Pre-Tenure Review Committee

 The Pre-TR Committee/Tenure and Promotion Committee within the faculty member’s home department or unit is charged with the responsibility of conducting the evaluation and providing a written report to both the individual faculty member and the immediate supervisor.
 The “Rating Form 1 for Pre-Tenure Review” will be used for this purpose.
 The Pre-TR committee, the composition is based on a process established with the department/college, will consist of at least three tenured individuals from the home department if possible or from discipline related departments, if necessary.
-Pre-TR Reviews will utilize the common Likert scale
+Pre-TR Reviews will utilize the common Likert scale and be documented using the Common Likert Form.

 It is important that all members of the committee practice circumspection when evaluating a colleague’s performance.
-It is equally important that appraisals of “Needs Improvement or “Does Not Meet Expectations” be applied judiciously.
+It is equally important that appraisals of “Exemplary,” “Exceeds Expectations,” “Needs Improvement,” or “Does Not Meet Expectations” be applied judiciously.
 In particular, an appraisal of “Does Not Meet Expectations” must be reserved for those cases in which problems related to the colleague’s performance are sufficiently clear to constitute grounds for dismissal.
 “Needs Improvement” implies that the faculty member performance in a particular area is considered grounds for rejection of an application for tenure.
 The criteria used to evaluate an untenured faculty member must be consistent with the mission of the university, college, and department and the criteria must be consistent with the faculty member’s official duties.
 Feedback from the Pre-TR committees should be returned to the faculty member and the immediate supervisor no later than March 1.

 Confidentiality of the results of all Pre-TR reviews is the ethical responsibility of the members of the Pre-TR committee.
 The results are to be shared only with the non-tenured individual and their immediate supervisor.
 It is to be understood by all parties that the results of the Pre-TR are to be used for department purposes only.
 Therefore, the results of the Pre-TR must not be included in the faculty member’s personnel file.